 Vayu Mandala, the Atmosphere in Vedic Thought Holds the Prana Shakti

-The atmosphere forms the dominant realm of the Earth’s prana, the global vital force through which the planetary organism functions.
+The atmosphere forms the dominant realm of the Earth’s prana, the global vital force through which the planetary organism functions, the very biosphere or sphere of life.
 The term “atmo” in atmosphere derives from the Greek term for breath that relates to the Sanskrit term Atman, which is not merely the breath but the spirit as well.
 The forces of the atmosphere–what is called the sphere of the winds or Vayu Mandala in Vedic thought–are responsible for the weather and seasonal changes that drive the movement of all life on the planet.
 The atmosphere is the sacred breath of the planet, which grants life to all creatures!

 Being in sync with the rhythmic waves of the Vayu Mandala and the sacred Vayu Yantra, geometrical patterns formed through the pranic atmospheric forces, grace us with a spiritual vitality and creativity.
 The rapid fluctuations of the atmospheric forces and their subsequent weather patterns are the primary factors in the outer world for health and well-being.
 Our ability to adjust to their daily and seasonal rhythms determines whether we resist or succumb to psychosomatic disorders, ailments or diseases starting with the common cold and extending to collective epidemics and plagues.